staff-engineer/staff-engineer.github.io/content/posts/02_staff_expectations/index.md

 * Be accountable, and communicate clearly what you're going to do and what's not going to happen.

 # Summary
 To recap, we went through 5 expectations towards staff engineers.
-The list is non-exhaustive but contains a lot of important skills and traits staff engineers bring to work.
+The list is non-exhaustive but contains skills and traits we consider important for staff engineers.
 We have also mentioned some ideas, on how you could exhibit them at your workplace.

-Those expectations could be also useful for engineers looking forward to the promotion to the staff engineer level.
+Those expectations can be also useful for engineers looking forward to the promotion to the staff engineer level.
 We believe that to land this big promotion, you need to show evidence of performing on a staff level and therefore meeting those expectations.

 # References